 I reassure my hon.
 Friend that we are helping the police to respond to the changing demand that he mentions with the extra £460 million overall.
 Many PCCs have made a commitment to increase frontline policing.
 Gloucestershire has received a £3.6 million increase this year and I am sure that that will help.
 In addition, I will prioritise more police resources in the next spending review.

-The Metropolitan police estimate that police officers in London alone are owed 200,000 rest days.
+The Metropolitan police estimates that police officers in London alone are owed 200,000 rest days.
 How many are owed across the country as a whole?

-The Metropolitan police do a fantastic job and their officers are incredibly dedicated.
+The Metropolitan police does a fantastic job and its officers are incredibly dedicated.
 Over the past few weeks that I have been in this role I have had the opportunity to meet many of them.
 We must ensure that they have the resources they need.
 That is why the Metropolitan police received a record increase in the recent financial settlement, which has been welcomed.

 The Policing Minister is sitting next to the Home Secretary and will be able to brief him on the crisis in police funding in Lincolnshire.
 He will tell the Home Secretary that we are one of the bottom three authorities in the entire country for funding, so what is the Home Secretary going to do to try to resolve this matter?
 It would take relatively little and relatively few steps, and it would be cost-effective to ensure that we were fairly funded in Lincolnshire to help to resolve rural crime.

 For a moment I thought I was back in Housing, Communities and Local Government questions, as that sounds like a question about local government funding in Lincolnshire.
 My hon.
 Friend makes an important point.
 There is an increase of more than £3 million for local policing in Lincolnshire in the latest settlement, but this is an important issue that I wish to look at much more closely as we get to the spending review.